 Robert Höttger received his doctorate - with distinction - for optimizing software in cars, including for future autonomous driving.

-Robert Höttger started his bachelor's degree in Information & Media Technology in 2007, followed by a master's degree in Information and Electrical Engineering.
-Already after his bachelor thesis at an automotive supplier in 2011, he started working for us as a research assistant in the EU research project Amalthea alongside his master studies.
+Robert Höttger began his bachelor's degree in Information & Media Technology at Dortmund University of Applied Sciences and Arts in 2007, followed by a master's degree in Information and Electrical Engineering.
+Already after his bachelor thesis at an automotive supplier in 2011, he started working as a research assistant in the EU research project Amalthea alongside his master studies.

-His research activities found their way into his master's thesis and were further developed in his dissertation.
-His main focus was the optimization of parallel executing software in automobiles.
-Various, new and resource-saving methods were developed to meet the enormous requirements of modern vehicles that will drive autonomously in the future.
+His research activities flowed into his master's thesis and were further developed in his dissertation.
+He dedicated himself to the optimization of parallel executing software in automobiles.
+Different, new and resource-saving methods were developed to meet the enormous requirements of modern vehicles that will drive autonomously in the future.

-Over the years, the work included publishing 20 peer-reviewed articles, project leadership in other EU-ITEA projects, supervising numerous project papers, Google Summer of Code projects, bachelor and master theses, and consuming tons of coffee.
+Research years included publishing 20 peer-reviewed articles, project leadership in other EU-ITEA projects, supervising numerous project papers, Google Summer of Code projects, bachelor theses and master theses, and consuming tons of coffee.

-Since October 2020, Dr. Höttger has been working for the Dortmund-based company Materna, where he is devoting himself to new exciting challenges from the world of cloud for major industrial customers.
-The period of his life at the University of Applied Sciences was extremely formative and fruitful for Dr. Robert Höttger.
-Special thanks go to his great colleagues at IDiAL and especially to his two supervisors Professor Igel and Professor Spinczyk for their tireless support.
+Since October 2020, Dr. Robert Höttger has been working for the Dortmund-based company Materna, where he is devoting himself to new exciting challenges from the world of cloud for major industrial customers.
+The period of his life at Dortmund University of Applied Sciences and Arts was extremely formative and fruitful for Robert Höttger.
+His special thanks go to his colleagues at the Institute for the Digitization of Work and Living Environments (IDiAL) and to his two supervisors for their tireless support.